Fengguo Temple

 Fengguo Temple (奉国寺) is a Buddhist temple located in Yixian, Liaoning Province, China.
 The temple was first founded in 1020 during the Liao dynasty (916–1125), and grew quite large during the subsequent centuries.
 Today, only two halls, two gates, and a decorative arch survive.
-The most important surviving building is the Mahavira Hall, a very large hall that dates from 1020.
+The most important surviving building is the Daxiongbao Hall, a very large hall that dates from 1020.
 The hall is notable for containing seven large Buddha sculptures, and other smaller sculptures, all dating from the Liao Dynasty.
 It has had several names over the centuries, including the "Xianxi Temple" (咸熙寺; Liao dynasty), "Seven Buddhas Temple" (七佛寺; Liaoning dynasty) and "Dafengguo Temple" (大奉国寺; Jin dynasty).

 History

 Historical records about the history of Fengguo Temple are limited.
 Most of the history can only be ascertained from the twenty or so stele on the grounds of the temple.
 Replacing an earlier temple at the site called Xianxi Temple, Fengguo Temple was founded in 1020 by Jiao Xiyun, a retired scholar, and its construction was supervised by a monk called Qinghui.
 In 1107 a monk called Yizhuo worked at the monastery repairing and completing religious images.
 His work was completed in 1140 at the cost of 10 million cash.
 An earthquake severely damaged the temple in 1290, and a son-in-law of a Mongolian Khan donated money for repairs.
 The mid-14th-century temple is recorded as being quite large, featuring at least three pavilions, one in front of the Seven-Buddha hall and one on either side, a dharma hall, an “abstinence hall”, three different kitchen areas, monks quarters, a bathing chamber, a Ten Thousand Buddha hall and many other assorted buildings.
 Between 1487 and 1888 the hall was repaired at least seventeen times.
 The temple was most recently damaged in 1948 when it was bombed, and was only repaired again in the 1980s.